 The cost of revision rhinoplasty in Portland will vary based upon the extent of the correction needed, the time required for the operation, and whether cartilage grafts will be needed to correct the structural and shape errors from your first surgery.
 After a comprehensive and private consultation with Dr. Kim, you will be presented with a surgical plan including the costs involved.
 If needed, financing can be arranged through a lender such as CareCredit to help you get the surgery you need.

 Patients are required to bring and wear masks for the duration of their appointment.
-If you do not have one, one will be provided.

 Online check-in must be completed through our online portal 48-hours prior to the appointment.

 We will obtain credit card information over the phone prior to the appointment.
 Payment will be processed after the treatment is completed.
 No payment will be handled onsite.